kayliryan/everything-is-vine/journals/richard.md

 ## August 29, 2022

 Today Kayli & Jennifer and I worked on wine detail with redux!
 We had some trouble building the baseUrl dynamically and we realized that we had the winery_id and winvo_id variables incorrect in winedetails.js.
 I also started on deployment with heroku.

+## August 30, 2022

+Today I worked on deployment with heroku.